Wellness center

 Why Inflammation Feels Different When You Are High-Functioning

 Acute inflammation is what you notice after an injury or infection.
-It’s loud, clear, and time-limited.
+It is loud, clear, and time-limited.
 Chronic, low-grade inflammation is different.
 It can stay quiet while still affecting day-to-day performance.

 Professionals often describe it like this:

 Stress changes signaling.
-When the sympathetic nervous system stays active, the body stays “on.”
+When the sympathetic nervous system stays active, the body stays on alert.
 That can shift sleep depth, digestion, and recovery timing.
 The result is a pattern that looks like random symptoms, when it is often a predictable biological response to sustained demand.
+When that pattern hardens into ongoing fatigue and slow recovery, it is worth investigating the underlying drivers rather than guessing.

 In a clinic setting, we connect these concepts to outcomes that matter in real life, like recovery tolerance, sleep quality, and inflammatory patterns that show up in labs or symptom tracking.